 Once a landlord has a residential investment property they have certain responsibilities to their tenant as well as certain legal obligations as a landlord.
 In recent years the government has introduced a number of additional bits of legislation aimed at further control of the private letting sector.

-Landlords that are fully aware of the business risks that they are taking will be able to ensure that they factor in these to any future investment decisions and weighing the competing factors of risk and reward.
-It is the fact that as investors that we are without the perfect information about future events on which to base our investment decisions that forms the very basis of the investment risk that we as property investor take.
+Landlords that are fully aware of the business risks that they are taking by investing in buy-to-let property will be able to ensure that they factor in these to any future investment decisions and weighing the competing factors of risk and reward.
+It is the fact that as property investors that we are without the perfect information about future events on which to base our investment decisions that forms the very basis of the investment risk that we as property investor take.
 An appreciation of these limitations should encourage landlords to manage their risk by making decisions based on ‘realistic projections’.

 My personal long-term projections for the investment variables are based on my experience as a landlord and the research conducted for the Landlords Bible.

 Property price growth rate: +5% (real rate of 2.5%)